zacfukuda/minamoto/README.md

 ### Timber Ready
 [Timber](https://github.com/timber/timber) is a Wordpress plugin to write theme template with Twig Template Engine, and the developer is planning to adapt this plugin for the development of theme template.

-### ES6 Syntax Ready
-With Babel, the developer is planning to adapt a better way to organize Javascript files and its modules.

 ### Custom Field to *Page*
 Assuming that some of *Pages* will be written in HTML format, this themes designed to load a content of HTML file from `html` folder that matches the slug of the current page.
 The code responsible for functionality is written in `parts/page.php`, and the developer is planning to add a custom field to *page* admin page to turn on/off this feature for per page.